magicmq/pyspigot-documentation/docs/pyspigot/pyspigot.md

 ## How Does PySpigot Work?

 A standard Python installation runs CPython.
 CPython is an implementation of Python that runs on the C programming language.
 CPython is perhaps the most popular Python implementation, since it is the reference implementation of python, or, in other words, the default implementation.
 Several other implementations of Python exist, including Cython, IronPython, Nuitka, Numba, PyPy, and Stackless Python.
-Jython is another Python implementation.
+PySpigot utilizes [Jython](https://www.jython.org/), another implementation of Python.

 Just as CPython is an implementation of Python that runs on the C programming language, Jython is an implementation of Python that runs on Java.
 Because Minecraft also runs on Java, Jython can run within the same environment that Minecraft runs.
-Indeed, PySpigot ships with Jython bundled in.
-Jython supports interpretation of Python code on the fly, which is essentially how scripts are run.
+Indeed, PySpigot ships with Jython bundled in, and it runs on top of the Minecraft server instance.
+Additionally, Jython supports interpretation of Python code on the fly, which is essentially how scripts are run.

-The real magic of Jython is that, because it runs within the same environment that Minecraft does, all of the code on the Minecraft side of things is fully available to Jython, and by extension, to scripts that are run on Jython.
+The real magic of Jython is that, because it runs within the same environment that Minecraft does, all of the code on the Minecraft side of things is fully available to Jython, and by extension, to scripts that are executed with Jython.
 This makes it possible to reference Java classes within the Python code.
 The integration is almost completely seamless.
 Jython also handles conversion of variables and data structures between Python and Java types automatically.

 ### One Noteable Drawback Regarding Jython